 - How to fill your potable water tank

 - Where to empty your wastewater tank

 - How to keep the plumbing in your RV maintained

 How Does Plumbing in an RV Work?

 Potable Water vs. Wastewater System

-The first important fact to understand is that your RV has not just one or two—but three holding tanks.
-Each one has an essential and distinct purpose, and it’s critical not ever to mix or misuse any of these holding tanks.
+The first incredibly important fact to understand is that your recreational vehicle has not just one or two—but three holding tanks.
+Each one has an essential and distinct purpose, and it’s critical never to mix or misuse any of these holding tanks.

-This RV plumbing diagram shows the location of your tanks:
+This diagram for the plumbing in an RV shows the location of your tanks: